-Although the birds that startled us sounded Irish (from their dialect) they do entertain hen parties with loose morals from Sweden and Denmark along the canal, while staying away from the congested hen-party trail of Temple Bar.
+Although the birds that startled us sounded Irish (from their dialect) they do entertain hen parties along the canal, with loose morals from Sweden and Denmark, while staying away from the congested hen-party trail of Temple Bar.

 We progressed over gravel, grassy towpaths, and sometimes tarmac till we came to MaCartney Bridge, also built in 1791 and named after George, chairman of the Grand Canal Company; now colloquially called after close-by street- Baggot Street Bridge.
 And if you think that’s the last bridge named after Grand Canal Company directors you are, of course, mistaken.

 Yes, you’ve guessed it: the next bridge, built the same year, was named after Lieutenant Colonel Charles Eustace, M.P. and Deputy Chairman of the Grand Canal Company but now known to you and me as Leeson Street Bridge.
 This once housed a magnificent edifice atop, similar to that of St Stephen’s Green Grafton St entrance, commonly known as Traitor’s Gate, where Dublin Castle spies were paid.